Denver public school teachers vote to strike over pay, incentives

 “We came to the table to bargain in good faith and offered proposal after proposal – adding $26.5 million and responded to structural concerns – in an attempt to reach an agreement,” Cordova said in a written statement.

-But union leaders said the district’s offer provides no incentives for longtime educators to earn raises whereas the union proposal rewards teachers for advancing their education during their careers.
+But union leaders said the district’s offer provides no incentives for longtime educators to earn raises while the union proposal rewards teachers for advancing their education during their careers.

-“They (district administrators) have refused to change their ways, choosing to keep an outrageous amount of money in administration rather than keep our teachers in school,” said union president Henry Roman.
+“They have refused to change their ways, choosing to keep an outrageous amount of money in administration rather than keep our teachers in school,” said union president Henry Roman, referring to district administrators.
+The two sides remain $8 million apart, he said.

+In Chicago on Wednesday, representatives from the Chicago Teachers Union held a news conference outside the monthly meeting of the city's board of education to repeat demands by teachers in their own contract negotiations.
+The union said the demands echoed what was secured in Los Angeles.

+"In Los Angeles, they got a nurse in every school," Chris Geovanis, a union spokeswoman, said in a telephone interview.
+"In Chicago, we have a nurse for every five schools if we're lucky."

 Denver is the latest school district to face labor troubles with its teachers in the past year.
 In 2018, teachers staged walkouts over salaries and school funding in several states, including West Virginia, Oklahoma and Arizona.

-Teachers in Oakland, California, were also expected to vote on whether to strike later this week.
+Teachers in Oakland, California, were also expected to vote later this week on whether to strike.

-(Reporting by Keith Coffman; additional writing by Rich McKay; Editing by Simon Cameron-Moore)